liangqing/syncrypto/README.rst

     # ignore all markdown files, this is a comment
     ignore: name match *.md

-and use the rules by --rule-file:
+and use the rules by "--rule-file" option:

 .. code-block:: bash

     syncrypto --rule-file [rule file path]

-the default rule file path is [plaintext folder]/.syncrypto/rules, so you can add rules in "[plaintext folder]/.syncrypto/rules", but don't need specify the --rule-file option explicitly.
+the default rule file path is "[plaintext folder]/.syncrypto/rules", so you can add rules in "[plaintext folder]/.syncrypto/rules", but don't need specify the "--rule-file" option explicitly.

 If you give some rules in command line, and write some rules in rule file at the same time, the rules in command line will have higher priority than rules